 The earliest text was almost all written before 1996 and was prepared for a book whose publication lapsed.
 Though in some cases refering only to what is now past - the presentness of the experience it conveys is, for me at least - and hopefully also for some who made these marvellous places - a monument to their existence ...
 De Loods is now destroyed and the Silo gutted.
 The pre 1996 text is still in the present tense; to convert it to the past would be laborious and sometimes experientially destructive.
 Though some factual descriptions of the destroyed sites are now pointless (in terms of saving future visitors' work), to excise them would unravel text and the atmosphere of discovery and wonder that the experience of these places afforded the writing, (facts also inform interpretation of the pictures especially vis à vis size distortion via wide-angle lenses).

-Photo subjects were never interfered with: care was taken not to disturb the arrangements/patterns of objects from large to minute; lighting was as found (and the pics reveal the daylight-film's response [almost all Agfa-CTX 35mm slide film] - I never used flash or imported light); only extremely rarely did I have to switch on an in situ lamp to collect a picture ... and only a lamp that I knew was in normal use, and only with a recorder's sense of 'guilt'.
+Photo subjects are never interfered with: care is taken not to disturb the arrangements/patterns of objects from large to tiny; lighting is as found - I never use flash or imported light; only extremely rarely have I had to switch on an in situ lamp to collect a picture ... and only a lamp that I knew was in normal use, and only with a recorder's sense of 'guilt'.

 Some pictures, resized and compressed for the web, have been minimally re-enhanced to conserve visibility (not to increase 'attractiveness').

 The site's content will change as info is added and edited.
-The biggest addition and (ongoing) revision is in the Tetterode section.
-Tetterode survived the late 1990s destructions and continues to evolve (mainly driven by the growth of families) - a batch of pictures made in spring 2008 will enable a view of the development of this huge factory-squat over 18 years.
+The biggest (ongoing) additions are in the Tetterode section.
+Tetterode survived the late 1990s destructions and continues to evolve (mainly driven by the growth of families).
+A batch of recordings made in spring 2008 enables a view of the development of this huge factory-squat over 18 years.

 [NB: coloured text is my in-process editing.]